Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Results

 \subsection{Spatial Accuracy}

-Spatial accuracy was evaluated as the gaze-point error in degrees of visual angle (dva) between the synthetic gaze and the actual target stimulus position.
-Table \ref{tab:spatial_accuracy} presents the spatial accuracy of the ground truth (i.e., the original gaze signal), SP-EyeGAN, and DiffEyeSyn approaches for user (U) and error (E) percentiles.
-For both tasks, including RAN and HSS, DiffEyeSyn consistently achieves a better score than SP-EyeGAN.
-For instance, at the median user level (U50), DiffEyeSyn’s E50 (median error) remains relatively low (i.e., 3.73 and 4.06 dva in HSS and RAN).
-In contrast, SP-EyeGAN’s E50 is higher in RAN (i.e., 13.63 dva) and increases more noticeably for HSS to 15.45 dva.
-Compared to the ground truth, U50|E50 is not quite satisfactory for both approaches; however, these models were trained to generate synthetic data that tends to resemble the raw signal.
-Comparing SP-EyeGAN and DiffEyeSyn, the differences indicate that DiffEyeSyn's signals are closer to ground truth and limit the extreme error outliers.
-However, for average-case scenarios like (U50|E50) or for the most challenging users or conditions (U95|E95), DiffEyeSyn's error (i.e., 26.77 dva) is better than that of SP-EyeGAN's (i.e., 47.07 dva) for RAN.
-This reliability across different user percentiles means DiffEyeSyn performs more consistently for a broader range of users.
+Spatial accuracy was evaluated as the gaze-point error, measured in degrees of visual angle (dva), between the synthetic gaze signal and the target stimulus position.
+Table \ref{tab:spatial_accuracy} reports the spatial accuracy of the ground truth (real gaze signal), SP-EyeGAN, and DiffEyeSyn at both the user (U) and error (E) percentiles.
+Across both tasks, RAN and HSS, DiffEyeSyn consistently outperforms SP-EyeGAN.
+For example, at the median user level (U50), DiffEyeSyn achieves lower median error (E50), with 3.73 dva for HSS and 4.06 dva for RAN, whereas SP-EyeGAN shows substantially higher values, particularly for HSS (15.45 dva) and RAN (13.63 dva).
+Although neither model matches the ground truth, the lower errors indicate that DiffEyeSyn produces signals that are closer to the original gaze data and less affected by extreme outliers.
+This trend is also maintained under more challenging conditions, where DiffEyeSyn achieves lower error than SP-EyeGAN at higher user and error percentiles, such as (U95\textbar E95) for RAN (26.77 vs. 47.07 dva).
+Overall, these results suggest that DiffEyeSyn provides more accurate and consistent synthetic gaze signals across a broader range of users.